mservicetech/light-api-template/README.md

  ```

+For detail info about the config file, please refer to: [light-codegen config](https://www.networknt.com/references/light-codegen/openapi-kotlin-generator/)

 At the first time to run "mvn clean install " to build project, the specChangeCodeReGenOnly should be set as 'false' which will generate the whole project:

  ```